cdienem/pyCinderella/README.md

 pyCinderella gives acess to the following features of Cinderella (and beyond):
 - Prediction of good/bad 2D class averages
 - Output of good class indecies for further usage
-- Cleanup functions to not leave configs and outputs around
+- Automatic cleanup to not leave configs and outputs around
 - Training of new models or existing calculated weights

 ## Usage